Dieterbe/dieterblog/content/posts/fair-source-the-next-best-model-for-commercial-open-source.md

 1) less than 2 years ago: it's available to you under terms similar to MIT, except you cannot compete with the author by making a similar service using the same software
 2) more than 2 years ago: it is now MIT licensed. (or Apache2, when applicable)

-While after 2 years, it is clearly open source, the non-compete clause in option 1 is not compatible with the set of terms set forth by Open Source.  (or freedom 0 from the 4 freedoms of Free Software).
+While after 2 years, it is clearly open source, the non-compete clause in option 1 is not compatible with the set of terms set forth by the OSI Open Source Definition.  (or freedom 0 from the 4 freedoms of Free Software).
 Such a license is often referred to as "Source Available".

 So, Fair Source is a system to combine 2 licenses (an Open Source one and a Source Available one with proprietary conditions) in one.